kazimieras-mi/bearblog-claritas-theme/README.md

 # Bearblog Claritas Theme
 A minimalistic and accessible theme for [Bearblog](https://bearblog.dev/).

+Claritas is now built into Bearblog and can be selected in the theme page.

 ## Features
 - Strict, geometric proportions
 - Pretty good accessibility